 Reviewed: November 2008, November 2009, October 2011

 Using the Internet to communicate with HAP is completely voluntary.
-You should read this statement to understand the benefits and risks of communicating over the Internet.
-If you do not choose to communicate with us over the Internet by sending us an email or using one of our Internet services requiring an ID and password, you browse our web site anonymously.
+You should read this statement to understand the benefits and risks of communicating over the internet.

 Detroit, MI 48202

-We have links from our web site to a number of different health care related web sites.
-When you click on one of these links, you leave www.hap.org and link to another web site not controlled by HAP.
+We have links from our website to a number of different health care related websites.
+When you click on one of these links, you leave HAP's online experience and link to another website not controlled by HAP.
 We do not control the privacy policies or security measures of any these health care related sites.
 You should read the privacy statements on the other sites you visit to understand their privacy practices.

 HAP has taken steps to make all information received from our online visitors as secure as possible against unauthorized access and use.
 All information is protected by our security measures, which we periodically review and update.

 We use security technology to protect you during your Internet communications with us.
-This security includes server authentication, privacy using encryption, and data integrity.
+This security includes server authentication, privacy using encryption and data integrity.
 Your personal information is protected from unauthorized access by a secure firewall and security infrastructure.
-During transmission of information using one of our Internet services requiring an ID and password, your privacy is protected by Secure Socket Layer (SSL) 2048-bit encrypting software.
+During transmission of information using one of our internet services requiring an ID and password, your privacy is protected by encryption software.
 We employ extensive physical, electronic and procedural safeguards to maintain the security of your information.
 HAP also conducts periodic reviews of its web security to ensure that our electronic security safeguards remain up-to-date and effective.

-You must take all reasonable precautions to safeguard your Identification Number (ID).
+You must take all reasonable precautions to safeguard your ID number.
 This ID allows the user to access confidential information.
 Such access is provided solely to facilitate the performance of legitimate business functions.
 Please ensure that you share your ID only with those individuals who require such access to perform legitimate business functions on your behalf.
 You remain responsible for any use, or misuse, of your ID by you or your employees or agents.

-- When you register to use an Internet service requiring an ID and password, communications between us will be protected by Secure Socket Layer (SSL) 128-bit encrypting software.
+- When you register to use an internet service requiring an ID and password, communications between us will be protected by encryption software.

 - Do not communicate sensitive or confidential information to us over the Internet from work.
 Your employer has the right to inspect your email, co-workers may see the information on a computer screen and you can inadvertently forward the email to co-workers or others.